ahmedsoliman11/Communications-project/README.md

 ## **Quadrature Amplitude Modulation (QAM)**
 ### - Definition
-QAM is modulation scheme makes the output signal get both ampltiude and phase shifting into a single channel, thereby it uses the bandwidth efficiently.
-It especially in wireless applications.
-Depending on number of symbols, another phases and amplitudes appear/disappear.
+QAM is a modulation scheme that moderates two sinusoidal carriers 90 ° out-of-phase with each other.
+The components of each carrier are called inphase and quadrature.
+Both modulated carriers are summed to result in a signal with amplitude and phase modulation.

 ### - Schema
 * **QAM_16**